MIUN Free NEET Quiz Unit 2

 40 / 50

-40. In multicellular animals, a group of similar cells along with intercellular substances perform a non-specific function.Such an organisation is called tissue.
+40. In unicellular plants, a group of similar cells along with intercellular substances perform a specific function.Such an organisation is called tissue.

 41 / 50